 When you’re in the process of acquiring business capital, it’s important to know the differences between major funding types.
-A merchant cash advance and a working capital loan may seem similar in many respects but there are important differences that you should be aware of.
+A merchant cash advance (MCA) and a working capital loan may seem similar in many respects but there are important differences that you should be aware of.

 What is a Merchant Cash Advance?

-Business owners may be drawn to a merchant cash advance because of the relative flexibility when compared with traditional bank loans.
-Cash advance institutions aren’t typically concerned with a borrower’s creditworthiness; instead, they want to see that you have consistent daily sales rolling in.
+Business owners may be drawn to a merchant cash advance because of the relative flexibility when compared to large, traditional bank loans.
+Cash advance institutions aren’t typically concerned with a borrower’s creditworthiness; instead, they typically look to see that you have consistent daily sales rolling in.

-This classification means that merchant cash advance businesses aren’t held to the same standards as financing institutions who legally call their product a loan, nor are they held to state usury laws.
+This classification means that businesses who acquire funding through an MCA aren’t held to the same standards as financing institutions who legally call their product a loan, nor are they held to state usury laws.
 By taking advantage of this kind of financing, you could put yourself at risk for predatory lending practices, damaging your business’ finances.

-The amount of a Merchant cash advance is predicated strictly upon your credit and debit card transactions.
-If your business conducts many transactions via wire transfer, ACH, or cash, this can adversely affect the amount of capital you’re eligible to borrow.
+The amount of a merchant cash advance is predicated largely upon your credit and debit card transactions.
+If your business conducts many transactions via wire transfer, ACH, or cash, this may adversely affect the amount of capital you’re eligible to borrow.

-Merchant cash advance loans are repaid as a percentage of your daily sales, which can fluctuate largely from day-to-day.
-This makes it impossible to know for sure when your loan will be repaid in full, making it hard to plan for future financial contingencies.
+Merchant cash advance loans are repaid as a percentage of your daily sales, which can fluctuate largely from day to day.
+This makes it difficult to know for sure when your loan will be repaid in full, which may make it hard to plan for future financial contingencies.

 What is a Working Capital Loan?

-Convenient Payment Terms
+1. Payment Terms Are Convenient

-Not Tied to Card Transactions
+2. Your Loan Isn’t Tied to Card Transactions

-This type of loan is an appropriate solution for any type of business, not just businesses that primarily deal with credit card sales.
+This type of loan is an appropriate solution for many types of businesses, not just businesses that primarily deal with credit card sales.
 Because working capital loans aren’t tied to your credit card transactions, you don’t have to switch payment processors.

-- Single-page application process
+- Seamless application process

 - Fast disbursal of funds once approved*